US won't send some weapons pledged to Ukraine following a Pentagon review of military aid

 Trump administration shifts outlook on Ukraine military aid

-Those comments reflect a change of thinking about providing weapons to Ukraine across the administration in recent months.
+Those comments hinted at thinking about providing weapons to Ukraine that's begun to change across the administration in recent months.

 In testimony before lawmakers in June, Defense Secretary Pete Hegseth said he has moved quickly to quash wasteful programs and redirect funding to Trump's top objectives.